To change something, build a new model that makes the existing model obsolete.

 Comparative Shopping

-For twenty years millions of patients around the world were told about how two different hip replacements were made and installed.
-Do you think a single one of the doctors “educating” those patients mentioned that the metal on metal one would put toxic levels of cobalt into their blood streams, and that perhaps a third of those patients would come down with dementia, blindness and/or heart failure as a result?
-What patients need to know is what has been the outcome for other patients 6 months ago, a year ago, five years ago, ten years ago.
-And especially, what has been the cost and outcome for patients with this operator in this facility compared to other operators in this facility and other operators in other facilities?
-All of that is information that no one in medicine ever will be objective enough to collect for us.
+Without such data, for twenty years more than a million patients got metal on metal hip replacements that put toxic levels of cobalt and chromium into their blood streams without anyone in medicine collecting information on the outcomes to see what the outcomes were.
+Do you think that in those twenty years one single doctor told a patient, “Oh, by the way, if you choose this metal on metal one, perhaps a third of the patients who do come down with dementia, blindness and/or heart failure as a result of toxic levels of heavy metals in their bloodstreams.”
+That is what patients need to know – what has been the outcome for other patients 6 months ago, a year ago, five years ago, ten years ago.
+They need to know what has been the cost and outcome for patients with this operator in this facility compared to other operators in this facility and in other facilities – information that no one in medicine ever will be selfless and objective enough to collect accurately because they are humans with self-interests like all other humans, just like cat-ladies and hoarders.

-Currently, no one in medicine tracks anything like that.
+No one in medicine tries to track anything like that, not even for their own understanding.
 They do not want to know it themselves.
 It is not in their records.
 It especially is not in their minds.
 Only 2% of what goes wrong in medicine gets in the record accurately.
-93% never get in the record at all no matter how overt and damaging (see medical reporting).
+93% never get in the record at all no matter how overt and damaging the injuries were (see medical reporting).
 Violent crimes committed against patients in front of witnesses get no mention in any record.
-It can end the career of a health care worker who does put it in the record .
+It can end the career of a health care worker to put it in the record.
 A year later none of the witnesses even will remember it, such is the nature of human memory.
 It is only the traumatic memories of victims that are immutable.
-40 years later war veterans who have been victims of such repeat the exact same story they told minutes after it happened.
-All other memories humans automatically rewrite to suit their own purposes over and over again as time goes on.
+War veterans who experienced traumatic events, forty years later repeat the exact same story they told minutes after it happened.
+All other memories humans automatically rewrite to suit their changing purposes over and over as time goes on.
+Injured patients are the ones with the traumatic memories that do not change.
+But medicine has come up with a way to erase even those.

 Here is how that plays out